 Shops and Services

 The Electronic Maintenance (ELOM) Shop continues to monitor facilities throughout the Texas Tech University System to ensure quality and efficiency for the university.
 They also have taken on the task of maintaining and servicing the chilled water and condensate meters on all auxiliary facilities so that the Physical Plant can bill customers for actual utility usage, instead of billing per square foot as was done in the past.
-Zone-outs and fire alarms are some of the other duties that fall under the ELOM umbrella.

 The HVAC Section continues to work very hard towards Energy Committed Goals.
 Every year for the past 11 years, the HVAC Section has helped reduce the yearly energy consumption usage by the campus.
 The goals are met by using different techniques to help control the environment in classrooms and office spaces.
 During warm weather when the steam is turned off for the season, we minimize the use of chilled water and use the outside air to help maintain a comfortable atmosphere.
 We do this again during the winter by using the outside air to lower the amount of chilled water usage.
 Because of this, the HVAC Section has helped Texas Tech University be established as one of the “Top Energy-Saving Campuses in APPA.”

 The HVAC Shop consists of the Refrigeration Shop and Environmental Systems Maintenance Shop.
 The refrigeration side of the HVAC Shop provides support and service to the various commercial and industrial refrigeration systems throughout the university and Reese Center.
 The Systems Maintenance Shop works on facilities renovations and provides supplemental cooling/heating so customers see no interruption in classrooms or office spaces during construction.